Workshops

 Cumberland County Soil & Water Conservation District | 35 Main Street, Windham, Maine

-Are you interested in turning your front yard, back yard, or ANY yard into a safe and environmentally-friendly space for your family, friends, and pets?
-Join us for an informative workshop covering the benefits of implementing groundcover plants and bioswales at your own home or workplace.
+Are you interested in turning your yard into a safe and environmentally-friendly space for your family, friends, and pets?
+Join us for a workshop covering the benefits of implementing groundcover plants and bioswales at your home!
 A groundcover is a low-growing plant with dense foliage, typically spreading wider than they are tall.
-They add a functional, yet aesthetic appeal to any garden while remaining low maintenance.

-The instructor will also review the benefits of implementing a bioswale, which is a shallow channel filled in with tall and dense vegetative cover, primarily consisting of grasses.
-Bioswales are often located adjacent to impervious surfaces like roadways and parking lots, as they convey stormwater runoff while slowing velocity, filtering pollutants, and encouraging groundwater infiltration.
+The instructor will also review the benefits of implementing a bioswale, which is a shallow channel filled in with tall and dense vegetative cover.
+They convey stormwater runoff while slowing velocity, filtering pollutants, and encouraging groundwater infiltration.

 Additional topics covered will include the best plants for erosion control, how to perform a percolation test, seed sowing, and tips on mowing and maintenance.

-This workshop will last two hours with the first half spent inside learning about how to successfully utilize these conservation techniques and the second half spent outside in our demonstration garden.
+This workshop will begin inside learning about how to successfully utilize these conservation techniques with the second half spent outside in our demonstration garden.
 Gardening tools and materials will be provided.

 Bring your favorite pair of gardening gloves and prepare to get your hands dirty!